Innovation and commercialisation of your life science projectBII Summer School 2023

-In introducing this new summer school Bioinnovation Institute, in collaboration with CBS Executive, is taking yet another initiative to increase the understanding of innovation and commercialisation among life science researchers.
+Following the success from the summer school in 2022, BioInnovation Institute, in collaboration with CBS Executive, is running the third edition of its Summer School in 2023 to increase the understanding of innovation and commercialization among life science researchers.

-The summer school will provide a comprehensive and systematic overview of the most common aspects of commercialisation assessments and planning of Biotechnological Innovations.
-The course will cover BioIndustrials, HealthTech and Therapeutics.
+The summer school will provide a comprehensive and systematic overview of the most common aspects of commercialisation assessments and planning of life science innovations.

 The course covers a broad set of topics including the innovation ecosystem, translation of technology, assessment of unmet needs, idea generation and evaluation, target product profile and minimal viable product, market and industry analysis, strategic value chain design, open and closed innovation, business models and confidentiality considerations in relation to patents.

-Postdoc´s & young research group leaders from European universities and research institutions.
+The target group for the program is senior PhD students, Postdocs & young research group leaders from universities and research institutions.

 What’s in it for you?

-After the course, the participant should have skills and competencies that enables him/her to meet the following learning outcomes:
+After the course, the participant will have skills and competencies that enables him/her to meet the following learning outcomes:

 - Understand the overall commercialisation process of science innovation